 Description

-First World War memorial with names added after the Second World War.
+Little Downham War Memorial is a First World War memorial that also includes names added after the Second World War.
+It is made of limestone, possibly Clipsham.

-EXTERIOR: the memorial takes the form of a stone wheel-head cross fleury rising from the collar of a slender cross shaft, octagonal in section.
-A shield is carved on the front and rear face of the collar, with the front bearing the monogram IHS.
-The cross shaft stands on a small, shouldered pedestal, square on plan, on a two-step octagonal plinth.
-The base has a legible incised inscription and reads: “TO THE GLORY OF GOD/ AND IN GRATEFUL MEMORY OF THOSE/ WHO WENT OUT FROM THIS PARISH/ AND LAID DOWN THEIR LIVES FOR US/ IN THE GREAT WAR/ 1914-1918/ THEIR NAME LIVETH FOR EVERMORE”.
+The memorial features a stone wheel-head cross fleury that rises from the collar of a slender cross shaft, which is octagonal in section.
+A shield is carved on both the front and rear faces of the collar, with the front displaying the monogram IHS.
+The cross shaft is set on a small, shouldered pedestal that is square in plan, which in turn rests on a two-step octagonal plinth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.